jaewan99/ObsidianComputerScience/CSAPP/Chapter 6/Chapter 6.2 지역성.md

 ### 6.2 Locality

-At the hardware level, the principle of locality allows computer designers to speed upmainmemoryaccesses by introducing small fast memories known as cache memories that hold blocks of the most recently referenced instructions and data items.
-At the operating system level, the principle of locality allows the system tousethemainmemoryasacache of the most recently referenced chunks of the virtual address space.
-Similarly, the operatingsystemusesmainmemorytocachethemostrecentlyuseddiskblocksin the disk file system
+At the hardware level, the principle of locality allows computer designers to speed up main memory accesses by introducing small, fast memories known as **cache memories** that hold blocks of the most recently referenced instructions and data items.

+At the operating system level, the principle of locality allows the system to use the main memory as a cache of the most recently referenced chunks of the virtual address space.
+Similarly, the operating system uses main memory to cache the most recently used disk blocks in the disk file system.
 ### 6.2.1 Locality of References to Program Data

-Sincethefunctionhaseithergoodspatialortemporal localitywithrespecttoeachvariableintheloopbody,wecanconcludethatthe sumvecfunctionenjoysgoodlocality

-Stride-1referencepatternsareacommonandimportantsource ofspatiallocalityinprograms.Ingeneral,asthestrideincreases,thespatiallocality decreases.
+Since the function has either good spatial or temporal locality with respect to each variable in the loop body, we can conclude that the **`sumvec`** function enjoys good locality.

+**Stride-1 reference patterns** are a common and important source of spatial locality in programs.
+In general, as the stride increases, spatial locality decreases.

 ### 6.2.2 Locality of Instruction Fetches

-Sinceprograminstructionsarestoredinmemoryandmustbefetched(read) bytheCPU,wecanalsoevaluatethelocalityofaprogramwithrespect toits instructionfetches.
-- .
-Instruction references
-.
-Reference instructions in sequence. - Spatial locality .
-Cycle through loop repeatedly. - temporal locality
+Since program instructions are stored in memory and must be fetched (read) by the CPU, we can also evaluate the locality of a program with respect to its instruction fetches.

+- **Instruction references:**
+- Reference instructions in sequence → _spatial locality_
+- **Loop cycles:** Cycle through the loop repeatedly → _temporal locality_